lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

           to be relatively faint (i-band AB magnitude fainter than about 22nd magnitude).

-As you see, the result is a 3D color-color-color plot with the value of `i_calibMag` encoded in the color of each symbol.
-A color bar also appears; by default, it uses the "Inferno" color look-up table.
+   **Figure 26:** Same as Figure 25, but with the symbols color-coded by their value of ``i_calibMag``.

-**4.4.**  What if you wish to use a different color look-up table for your auxiliary axis?
+**4.4.**  Change the color look-up table for the auxiliary axis (color bar).
-In that case, click on "Aux Axis" in the left-lower panel of the Cube Plot window.
-In the new lower-right panel that appears, choose a different color paletter from the
+To so, click on "Aux Axis" in the left-lower panel of the Cube Plot window.
-"Aux Shader" drop-down menu.
-In the following case, the "Rainbow" color palette was chosen:
+In the new lower-right panel that appears, choose a different color palette from the "Aux Shader" drop-down menu.
+In the following case, the "Rainbow" color palette was chosen.

 .. figure:: /_static/TOPCAT_CMD_tutorial_29.png
     :name: TOPCAT_CMD_tutorial_29